How to contribute

 • the main branch in Sleipnir.jl, Muninn.jl and Huginn.jl.

-We will review your PR it and provide feedback.
-If you are looking for ideas of how to contribute with code, you can check the opened issues in our repositories.
+We will review your PR and provide feedback.
+If you are looking for ideas of how to contribute with code, you can check the opened issues in our repositories: Sleipnir.jl issues, Muninn.jl issues, Huginn.jl issues and ODINN.jl issues.

 Tip